vignif/ros-example/README.md

 rostopic pub /RTCreateCity geo_manager/RTCityReq "city_name: 'New York'
 postal: 10001"
 ```
-4. Visualize in a browser the cities in contained in the database with `rostopic pub /render_cities std_msgs/Empty "{}"`
+4. Visualize in a browser the cities stored in the database with `rostopic pub /render_cities std_msgs/Empty "{}"`

 ## Outside ROS
 The project also contains: